-A few exercises done in a mindful way, will solve all these problems - while building a magic bond with your equine partner, enabling you to train and ride at liberty, without depending on treats.
+A few exercises done in a mindful way, will solve these problems - while building a magic bond with your equine partner, enabling you to train and ride at liberty, without depending on treats.

 You are the best trainer for your horse

 When given the chance, horses can control themselves and form strong bonds with their owners.
 They are also capable of using their bodies in a functional way, with hind-leg engagement and a functional top line, without being micromanaged.
 If we just let them!

 This is because the mind of the horse affects how they use their body.
-When their mind is happy and relaxed, their bodies take a functional shape with natural self-carriage and hind leg engagement, coming from self.
+When their minds are happy and relaxed, their bodies take a functional shape with natural self-carriage and hind leg engagement, coming from self.

-Knowing how to do simple exercises that strengthens your bond with your equine partner and allows your horse to be comfortable, makes riding a whole lot easier for you and much healthier for the horse.
+That`s why knowing a few simple exercises that strengthens your bond with your equine partner and allows your horse to be comfortable, makes riding a whole lot easier for you and much healthier for the horse.

 Experience the joy of riding a self- controlling and connected horse, that is easy to collect!

 Riding on loose reins or at liberty doesn`t mean your horse is on the front part.
 On the contrary!